jozu-ai/kitops/docs/src/docs/quick-start.md

 ### 4/ Check the Local Repository

-Now let's check that we don't have anything in our local repository.
+Use the [list command](./cli/cli-reference.md#kit-list) to check what's in our local repository.

 ```sh
 kit list